eur0dev/eur0net_tools/README.md

 All tools are in Linux shell script which makes them open-source, completely transparent for everybody.

-The shell script tools are distributed within compressed file called: e0.shell.tgz

-To use just download the file and run under any version of Linux: gzip -d e0.shell.tgz

-This will expand to several shell executable files.
 In addition, make sure that you have the expanded block-chain tree under the directory /usr/local/euro

 Account Balance Tools